webrecorder/kubecaptures-ui/README.md

-## PermaFact Frontend UI
+## KubeCaptures Frontend UI

-This repository contains the frontend, designed to work with the [PermaFact Backend](https://github.com/ikreymer/permafact-backend).
+This repository contains the frontend, designed to work with the [KubeCaptures Backend](https://github.com/webrecorder/kubecaptures-backend).